RenierM26/ha-ezviz/README.md

 Install:

 1) Copy to custom_components folder or use HACS custom repository.
 (Custom repository : RenierM26/ha-ezviz)
 2) **Rewrote integration based on latest framework.
-Please install via hassio integration after copying your config to the "custom_components" folder.
+Please install via hassio integration after copying files to the "custom_components" folder.
 3) Add camera username/password under ezviz_cloud domain.
 Please see example below.
+(Legacy and not required)

 ****Legacy, you can now configure all settings via the integration.
 Just add another ezviz integration to add camera rtsp credentials******